Sirilpy Python Module API 0.7.41 Reference

 Devuelve:

-A tuple (channels, height, width) representing the shape of the image, or None if an error occurred.
+A tuple (channels, height, width) representing the shape of the image, or None if no image shape is available to return.

 get_image_stars()